-The first step in a DevOps process is a version-controlled source code repository where developers check in, check out and manage code.
+The step in a DevOps process is a version-controlled source code repository where developers check in, reset, revert, cherry-pick, check out and manage code.
 Most CI and application deployment tools respond automatically to code commits in such repositories, and a DevOps process that doesn't start with source code control is a nonstarter in the eyes of practitioners.

 "If you can't codify what you're doing, you shouldn't be doing it," said Brad Linder, DevOps and big data evangelist at Dish Technologies, the engineering arm of Dish Network in Englewood, Colo.